Peru: Government and politics

 Peru is a unitary semi-presidential republic with a multi-party system.
-The country has maintained a liberal democratic system under its 1993 Constitution, which replaced a constitution that leaned the government to a federation to authorize more power to the president.
+The country has maintained a liberal democratic system under its 1993 constitution, which replaced a constitution that leaned the government to a federation to authorize more power to the president.
 It is also a unitary republic, in which the central government holds the most power and can create administrative divisions.
-The Peruvian system of government combines elements derived from the political systems of the United States (a written constitution, an autonomous Supreme court, and a presidential system) and the People's Republic of China (a unicameral congress, a premier and ministry system).

 The Peruvian government is separated into three branches: